Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Subleading-power contributions

-Combining the two-particle and three-particle higher-twist contributions, we obtain the higher-twist corrections to the correlation functions ${\rm{\Pi}}_{\parallel,\perp}^{(a)}(p,q)$ at tree level.
+Summing up the two-particle and three-particle higher-twist contributions, we obtain the higher-twist corrections to the correlation functions ${\rm{\Pi}}_{\parallel,\perp}^{(a)}(p,q)$ at tree level.
 We then implement the dispersion relation to the correlation functions at the partonic level and apply the quark-hadron duality ansatz and Borel transformation.
-This process results in the following sum rules for the higher-twist contributions to the $B\to K^*$ form factors \cite{Gao:2019lta}
+This procedure yields the following sum rules for the higher-twist corrections to the $B\to K^*$ form factors \cite{Gao:2019lta}

 with the symmetry-breaking factors